dryan/d3ploy/README.md

 ## Configuration options

-When you run `d3ploy`, it will look in the current directory for a ".d3ploy.json" file that defines the different deploy enviroments and their options.
-At a minimum, a "default" environment is required and is the environment used if you pass no arguments to `d3ploy`.
+When you run `d3ploy`, it will look in the current directory for a ".d3ploy.json" file that defines the different deploy targets and their options.
+At a minimum, a "default" target is required and is the target used if you pass no arguments to `d3ploy`.
 Additionally, you may pass in a different path for you config file with the `-c` or `--config` options.

 To supress all output, pass `-q` or `--quiet` to the command.
 Note that there is not a way to set the quiet option in the config file(s).

 To set the number of separate processes to use, pass `-p 10` or `--processess 10` where '10' is the number to use.
 If you do not want to use multiple processes, set this to '0'.

-You can add as many environments as needed.
-Deploy to an environment by passing in its key like `d3ploy staging`.
-As of version 3.0, environments no longer inherit settings from the default environment.
-Instead, a separate `defaults` object in the config file can be used to set options across all environments.
+You can add as many targets as needed.
+Deploy to a target by passing in its key like `d3ploy staging`.
+As of version 3.0, targets no longer inherit settings from the default target.
+Instead, a separate `defaults` object in the config file can be used to set options across all targets.

-The only required option for any environment is "bucket_name" for the S3 bucket to upload to.
+The only required option for any target is "bucket_name" for the S3 bucket to upload to.
 Additionally, you may define:

 - "local_path" to upload only the contents of a directory under the current one; defaults to "." (current directory)
 - "bucket_path" to upload to a subfolder in the bucket; defaults to "/" (root)